3ssswww/hello-world261120/README.md

 # hello-world261120
-it made to store files for Cottans offline course
+it was made to store files for Cottans offline course